imsushant12/ReactJS/Notes/Notes.md

 ```

 ### What is SPA (Single Page Application)?
-A **Single Page Application (SPA)** loads a single HTML page and dynamically updates the content as the user interacts with the app, without reloading the page.
+A Single Page Application (SPA) loads a single HTML page and dynamically updates the content as the user interacts with the app, without reloading the page.
 React is ideal for building SPAs due to its virtual DOM, which allows fast updates to the UI.

 ### What is JSX (JavaScript XML)?
 JSX is a syntax extension for JavaScript, used with React to describe what the UI should look like.
 It looks like HTML but can contain JavaScript logic inside curly braces `{}`.

 ### What is Vite?
-**Vite** is a next-generation frontend build tool that is often used with React for its fast build times and optimized development experience.
+Vite is a next-generation frontend build tool that is often used with React for its fast build times and optimized development experience.
 Unlike traditional build tools (e.g., Webpack), Vite provides an instant development server that leverages modern browser features like ES modules, reducing build time significantly.

-**Example**:
 To create a React project with Vite, you can use:
 ```bash
 npm create vite@latest my-react-app --template react
 ```

 ### What is Babel in React?
-**Babel** is a JavaScript compiler that converts JSX (which React uses) into regular JavaScript that browsers can understand.
+Babel is a JavaScript compiler that converts JSX (which React uses) into regular JavaScript that browsers can understand.
 It also allows you to use modern JavaScript features by compiling them into backward-compatible code.

 ### How React Works?
-React builds a **virtual DOM** (a lightweight representation of the real DOM) and compares it with the actual DOM to update only the parts that have changed.
+React builds a virtual DOM (a lightweight representation of the real DOM) and compares it with the actual DOM to update only the parts that have changed.
 This process is known as **reconciliation** and makes React highly efficient at updating the UI without full page reloads.

 ### What are Components in React and the Difference Between Functional and Class-Based Components?
 In React, components are the basic building blocks of the UI.
 They are reusable, isolated pieces of code that define how a part of the app should appear.